 - Campus Planning: Provides a university-wide, long-term planning context for decisions about campus growth and evolution.
-We focus on the character, aesthetics and function of each UMass Lowell campus – North, South and East – and how all University activities and locations can best function as a unified whole.
-See the university's Strategic Development Plan for 2011-2016 (pdf).
+Focuses on the character, aesthetics and function of each UMass Lowell campus – North, South and East – and how all university activities and locations can best function as a unified whole.
+See the university's Strategic Development Plan for 2016-2021.

 - Facilities Information Systems: The Facilities Information Systems (FIS) team creates, collects and maintains data about UMass Lowell’s physical environment.

 - Real Estate Services: Evaluation of real estate opportunities to support growth needs of the University and local and regional economic development goals.
-We address the growth needs of UMass Lowell and support the University’s goal of creating a more unified campus.
-The University also seeks to leverage acquisitions to support regional economic and community development.
+Planning addresses the growth needs of UMass Lowell and support the university’s goal of creating a more unified campus.
+The university also seeks to leverage acquisitions to support regional economic and community development.